apache/cordova-bada/README.md

 1. Download Source Code (clone the repository)
 2. Import in bada C++ IDE
 3. Put your HTML/CSS files in the Res/ folder
-4. Run phonegap.bat under Res/phonegap directory
+4. Run cordova.bat under Res/cordova directory
 5. Build&Run!

 Runnning in the simulator